-If you have employees that travel for business in their personal vehicles, and you pay them a flat car allowance, you are probably violating California’s labor code.
-With America’s workforce increasingly mobile, it is vital that employers find ways to fully cover employees’ vehicle expenses.
-CA Labor Code 2802(a) requires this, as do some other state labor codes.
-But a closer look reveals that most car allowances are not equipped to handle current labor code demands.
+If your employees travel for business in their personal vehicles, and they receive a flat car allowance, you are probably violating California’s labor code.
+CA Labor Code, Section 2802(a), requires full coverage of all business vehicle costs, as do some other state labor codes.
+But standard car allowances are not equipped to handle current labor code demands.

 Car allowances and labor codes (like CA 2802)

 Most organizations pay mobile employees a flat car allowance because it’s easy, and because they’ve “always done it this way.”
 Car allowance programs originated as disguised compensation before the evolution of mobile employees.
-The car allowance was often negotiated to avoid negotiating salary to keep the salary standardized.
 But times have changed, and as employees increasingly drive personal vehicles for work, employees increasingly require robust reimbursement of expenses.

-No federal law requires employers to reimburse or pay employees’ expenses for driving their personal vehicles for business—as long as these expenses do not drop their pay below minimum wage.
+No federal law requires employers to reimburse or pay employees’ expenses for driving their personal vehicles for business – as long as these expenses do not drop their pay below minimum wage.
 But state laws are a different matter.
-With the increase in mobile employees, some states have proactively amended their labor codes to protect these employees’ incomes.
-States like Massachusetts and California have developed reimbursement codes designed to protect employees’ income.
-With the passage of Tax Cuts and Jobs Act, more states will likely adopt formal codes.
+Several states, including Massachusetts, California, and Illinois, have developed expense indemnification codes designed to protect employees’ income.
 Employers that do not carefully abide by labor codes can end up paying dearly in fines or even class action lawsuits.

 If you have employees in California, precede with extreme caution, especially if paying a flat, taxable car allowance.
 The cost of operating a vehicle in California is among the highest in the country.
-If you are paying a $500 monthly car allowance to employees that reside in California, it could pose serious problems.
+Our 2020 survey found that the average car allowance last year was a bit under $600/month.
+If you are paying a $600 car allowance to California employees, it could pose serious problems.

 Let’s realistically compare a mobile employee’s take-home pay with work expenses: